binipringle/contracts/_texts/0-outline.md

 Brief Embry for class.
 I will post a sample brief on TWEN with a discussion of the choices that the author of the sample brief made.
 Consider the differences between yours and the sample and the likely reasons for the differences.

-# III.
-CONTRACT FORMATION - ASSENT
+# III CONTRACT FORMATION - ASSENT

-# III.i Was there an Offer?
+# IIIa Was there an Offer?

 **Leonard v.
 Pepsico**